Construction

 At 30 feet tall, the gym has been designed to fall at or below the “conforming height” for the neighborhood, meaning that the structure will be significantly shorter than many of the nearby apartment / condo buildings on Whitsett and some of the homes in the neighborhood to the north of the River Park.

 Yes, the gym will make significant investments in sustainability, including using solar panels to provide power to the building and installing green rooftops.
 In addition, it has been designed to blend into the natural landscape, with terraces and wood and stone features that complement its location next to the River.
+The gym is expected to attain at least a LEED Silver rating.

 Swimming Pool